Maugeais/goppa/README.md

 ### Dependencies therefore

-The library goppa needs is built on modules detailed in the following graph.
-Each one can be used on its own, and usage examples are given in the folder examples.
+The library goppa is built on modules detailed in the following graph.
+Each one can be used on its own, and usage examples are given in the examples folder.

                                          goppa.py
                                           │   │